CubicMelon/terumet/README.md

 # Terumetal [terumet]
-### Current release version: v2.0
+### Current release version: v2.1
-A mod for the open-source voxel game Minetest (https://www.minetest.net/) version 0.4.16 or 0.4.17.X
+A mod for the open-source voxel game Minetest (https://www.minetest.net/) version 5.0

+Minetest 5.0 is presently in development and can be downloaded [here](https://gitlab.com/minetest/minetest/pipelines)

-Creates a new ore in the world which can be used to make useful alloys from many already available materials.
+This mod creates a new ore in the world which can be used to make useful alloys from many already available materials.

 ![Screenshot](https://github.com/Terumoc/terumet/blob/master/terumet/screenshot.png)